Перевод не завершен. Пожалуйста, помогите перевести эту статью с английского.

 text/css must be used.

-Any CSS files that have to be interpreted as such in a Web page must be of the
+CSS files used to style a Web page must be sent with

-application/octet-stream MIME type: in these cases, they won't be recognized as CSS files by most browsers and will be silently ignored.
-Special attention has to be paid to serve CSS files with the correct type.
+application/octet-stream MIME types.
+If so, they won't be recognized as CSS by most browsers and will be ignored.

 All HTML content should be served with this type.
 Alternative MIME types for XHTML (like

-Only a handful of image types are widely recognized and are considered Web safe, ready for use in a Web page:
+Only a few image types are widely recognized enough to be safe for use in a Web page: